gulfiliz/gulfiliz.github.io/_posts/2025-09-09-martin-eden.md

 Martin Eden is not the greatest novel ever written.

-But it is the most honest novel I have ever read about a specific experience — the experience of someone from outside the world of ideas who forces their way into it, who pays every cost, who arrives — and then must confront what arrival means.
+But it is the most honest novel I have ever read about a specific experience: the experience of someone from outside the world of ideas who forces their way into it, who pays every cost, who arrives, and then must confront what arrival means.

 London does not romanticize this.